scribe-security/docs/docs/valint/attestations.md

 * Use the `--kms` flag explicitly.
 * Environment variables `ATTEST_KMS` or `KMSREF` can be used to set the KMS reference.
 * Static references can be set via configuration or environment variables.
+* Signer commands (`bom`, `evidence`, `slsa`) require signing permissions.
+* The `verify` command requires public read access to verify the evidence.
+Additionally, signing permissions are needed if you want to sign the evaluation report evidence.

 Supported Services: